DworkinLab/Audet_etal_2026_Evolution/README.md

 ```
 OrthoFinder was ran following the tutorial guidelines found at: https://davidemms.github.io/menu/tutorials.html

-Protein sequences obtained from 'readgff' for Dmel, Dcar, and Dpro are all placed in a folder called proteomes, alog with downloaded translated prroteomes from D. rhopaloa and D. elegans obtained from NCBI RefSeq (GCF_018152115.1, GCF_018152505.1)
+Protein sequences obtained from 'gffread' for Dmel, Dcar, and Dpro are all placed in a folder called proteomes, alog with downloaded translated prroteomes from D. rhopaloa and D. elegans obtained from NCBI RefSeq (GCF_018152115.1, GCF_018152505.1)

 ```
 # extract the longest transcript from each gene to avoid falsely calling orthologues